sashirestela/simple-openai/README.md

 This exception handling mechanism allows you to handle API errors and provide feedback in your applications.

-## ✴ Support for Additional OpenAI Providers
+## ✴ Support for OpenAI-compatible API Providers
 Simple-OpenAI can be used with additional providers that are compatible with the OpenAI API.
 At this moment, there is support for the following additional providers:

 ### Deepseek API